5-Ingredient Pasta #5: Chicken and Mushroom Marsala Rotelle

 And if you’re in the market for other 5-ingredient pastas?
 Try these:

-Kosher salt to taste1 pound rotelle (or another short chunky) pasta2 tablespoons olive oil
+1 pound rotelle (or another short chunky) pasta

 ½ cup dry marsala wine

-1 pound cleaned and sliced mushroom (you can use any combination of mushrooms)
+1 pound cleaned and sliced mushroom (you can use any type or combination of mushrooms)

 ¼ cup chopped fresh parsley